grantwood/StoryboardSketch/README.md

 ## How to use it?
 1. Copy SketchController.h and SketchController.m into your xcode project.
-2. Open SketchController.m and copy the following methods to your application's root view controller:
+2. Open SketchController.m and copy the following methods to your application's root view controller: -(void)prepareForSegue:(UIStoryboardSegue *)segue sender:(id)sender  and - (void)dismissModal:

-// dont' use these... copy them from SketchController.m
-- (void)prepareForSegue:(UIStoryboardSegue *)segue sender:(id)sender
-- (void)dismissModal

 3. Now, you can add new UIViewControllers to your storyboard.
 To quickly "Sketch" them together, simply use the Identity Inspector to change each new controller's class to SketchController. **leave the root view controller class identity unchanged.